Rotator Cuff Repair

 The recovery time following rotator cuff repair surgery takes some time and it will be several weeks before you begin to feel the benefits.
 You will need to continue wearing a sling for at least 3 weeks following surgery to keep movement to a minimum and allow the repair to heal.
 After 3 weeks you can slowly reduce the time your arm is in the sling and you will be able to start very light, regular physiotherapy.
 Your consultant will assess your progress at a follow up appointment 6 weeks following surgery.
 Depending on the extent of your surgery and your progress, your consultant will advise if you are able to begin strengthening exercises, return to driving, and return to work.
 You will need longer off work if your job is manual.

-At One Healthcare we can book you in to see a specialist Orthopaedic Shoulder surgeon for an initial consultation, usually within 48 hours.
-Rotator cuff surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Rotator cuff surgery is available at One Hatfield Hospital.
+We can book you in to see a specialist Orthopaedic Shoulder surgeon for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your Rotator Cuff Repair treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.